MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 # ATA Prerequisites
 This article describes the requirements for a successful deployment of ATA in your environment.

-ATA is comprised of two components, the ATA Center and the ATA Gateway.
+ATA is comprised of the ATA Center, the ATA Gateway and/or the ATA Lightweight Gateway.
 For more information about the ATA components, see [ATA architecture](/advanced-threat-analytics/Understand/ata-architecture).

 [Before you start](#before-you-start): This section lists information you should gather and accounts and network entities you should have before starting ATA installation.

 [ATA Center](#ata-center-requirements): This section lists ATA Center hardware, software requirements as well as settings  you need to configure on your ATA Center server.

 [ATA Gateway](#ata-gateway-requirements): This section lists ATA Gateway hardware, software requirements as well as settings  you need to configure on your ATA Gateway servers.

+[ATA Lightweight Gateway](#ata-lightweight-gateway-requirements): This section lists ATA Lightweight Gateway hardware, and software requirements.

 [ATA Console](#ata-console): This section lists browser requirements for running the ATA Console.